DW01/traktor-docs/engine/resources.md

 # Resource Management - Your Game's Asset Library

 Imagine you're building a massive game world with thousands of 3D models, textures, sounds, and scripts.
-You can't load everything into memory at once—that would consume gigabytes and make startup painfully slow.
+You can't load everything into memory at once.
+That would consume gigabytes and make startup painfully slow.
 But you also can't manually track what's loaded, when to load it, and when to unload it.
 That's a recipe for crashes, hitches, and headaches.

 This is where Traktor's **Resource system** shines.
 Think of it as a smart librarian for your game's assets.
 You ask for a resource by name, and the system handles all the details: finding it on disk, loading it into memory, caching it so you don't load it twice, and even automatically reloading it when you make changes during development.
 The system is lazy (resources only load when actually needed), efficient (shared resources are loaded once), and automatic (reference counting handles cleanup).

 The resource system manages everything your game needs: meshes, textures, materials, sounds, scripts, animations, and more.
-It's one of those invisible systems that, when done right, you never think about—it just works.
+It's one of those invisible systems that, when done right, you never think about.
+It just works.

 ## The Proxy Pattern: Claim Tickets for Resources

 At the heart of the resource system is the **Proxy** pattern.
 Think of a `Proxy<T>` as a claim ticket or voucher.
-When you request a resource, you get a proxy immediately—it's lightweight and fast.
+When you request a resource, you get a proxy immediately.
+It's lightweight and fast.
 The actual resource might not be loaded yet, but that's okay.
 When you try to use the resource, the proxy automatically loads it if needed.

 ```cpp
 // Declare resource proxy